MattheDev53/6744-RMD/README.md

 - Pre-Comp
 - Comp

-This does not necesarily reflect what *will* happen, but what *I* believe should happen
+This does not necesarily reflect what *will* happen, but what *I* believe should happen.
+This will also include code recomendations for how things are named

 # Season Key Points